stylejy/Jamming-Feature-Request/README.md

-To test this immediately, please visit (https://stylejy-jamming.surge.sh/).
+If you would like to see the product version, please visit (https://stylejy-jamming.surge.sh/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).